nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Cardinal direction corresponding to the stored direction value.

-				- If the status of the stored value is :cpp:enumerator:`Status::OMMITTED`, :cpp:enumerator:`Status::NOT_REPORTED`, :cpp:enumerator:`Status::VARIABLE`, then :cpp:enumerator:`Cardinal::NONE` is returned.
+				- If the status of the stored value is :cpp:enumerator:`Status::OMITTED`, :cpp:enumerator:`Status::NOT_REPORTED`, :cpp:enumerator:`Status::VARIABLE`, then :cpp:enumerator:`Cardinal::NONE` is returned.

 				- If the status is :cpp:enumerator:`Status::NDV` then :cpp:enumerator:`Cardinal::NDV` is returned.